-T.J.
-Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender
+TJ Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender

-T.J.
-Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked ContenderAugust 5, 2018
+TJ Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked ContenderAugust 5, 2018

 Dana White had the shine in his eye when he looked at Cody Garbrandt.